-Perhaps this is less of a book report and more of my musings on Malcolm Gladwell’s excellent book The Tipping Point.
+Perhaps this is less of a book report and more of my musings on The Tipping Point by Malcolm Gladwell.

 The premise of the book is that there are “the moment(s) of critical mass, the threshold, the boiling point” and those moments can create widespread social changes that can become part of our everyday.

 So, why is this more my musing than an actual review?
 Well.
 We are living in a pandemic.
 All evidence points to the efficacy of masks.
 They work.
-They are widely available.
-They are slightly uncomfortable, but, hey, so are belts and high heels.
+You can find them everwhere.
+Sure, they are slightly uncomfortable, but, hey, so are belts and high heels.

 And yet, the mask has not “stuck” everywhere.
 Not only have they not stuck, they’ve been actively opposed.

 We strive to get to the tipping point of this omicron-fueled surge of COVID.
 Indeed, Masks are certainly a tool in our toolbox.
 In using them, we could get to the tipping point of the epidemic.
 Same with vaccines.
 They are a tool in the toolbox.
 The conditions are right.
 But, as of this writing, not nearly enough people have gotten vaccinated to get us to the tipping point of COVID.
 I want the tipping points of masks and vaccines to lead to the tipping point of COVID.

 So.
 What gives?
 Of course, the powerful voices on the anti-mask side of things have their own connectors and mavens.
 Does this mean we are at a standstill?
 Is history, from the 1919 flu where this exact same thing played out (minus vaccines), repeating itself?

 What do you think Malcolm Gladwell would say about this push and pull as we get to our tipping point?